Research Opportunities

 Publication and Grant Submission

 The Department of Neurological Surgery provides residents with guidance and assistance in submitting their research papers for publication and their grant proposals for funding to federal and other agencies.
-In addition, the department facilitates the identification of awards and funding opportunities for residents.
-Many of our faculty members sit on editorial boards for peer-reviewed journals, serve as editors for textbooks, and are actively involved with various neurosurgery and neuroscience societies.
+Residents have support from dedicated resident research staff, including the Resident Research Program Advisor and the statistician for analytical support and methods development.
+In addition, the Department facilitates the identification of awards and funding opportunities for residents.
+Many of our faculty members sit on editorial boards for peer-reviewed journals, serve as editors for textbooks, and are actively involved with various neurological surgery and neuroscience societies.
 As a result, residents have many unique opportunities to write book chapters, present at and attend national and international meetings, and participate in the development of new technologies.